Overview

 - Define on which container element the collaborative application will run.

-- Define which Store you'll use to connect to the backend and handle the shared-state.
+- Define which Store to use for backend connection and shared-state handling.

-- Register which kind of Nodes you application will be using.
+- Register which Nodes the application will use.

-- Register which kind of Plugins you application will be using.
+- Register which Plugins the application will use.

-- Register which kind of Actions you application will be using.
+- Register which Actions the application will use.

-- Define which fonts the canvas has access to.
+- Define which fonts are available in the canvas.

 // Import the Weave class dependency and two important nodes Stage and Layer